What Should I Do if My Leg or Knee Was Injured in a Georgia Car Accident?

-Don’t give up your knee injury claim with the insurance company!
+If you have suffered leg injuries from a Georgia auto accident, don’t give up your injury claim with the insurance company!

-While back and neck pain is usually the most serious injuries related to a car or work accident, knee injuries are often ignored or not taken seriously.
+While back and neck pain is usually the most serious injuries related to a car or work accident, leg injuries from a Georgia auto accident are often ignored or not taken seriously.
 If you have been in an accident, you may notice some of these symptoms related to your knee(s):

 - Weakness and irritability